gitcoinco/web/docs/CONTRIBUTING.md

       bar (str): The foo suffix.
 Defaults to: bar.

     Attributes:
-      foobar (str): The foo string concatentated with the provided bar variable.
+      foobar (str): The foo string concatenated with the provided bar variable.

     Returns:
       str: The concatenated string.